tedd/MoreRandom/README.md

 Created using .Net Standard 1.3.

 ## Unit testing
 xUnit in .Net Core with near 100% code coverage.
-Boundary checks as well as average check on vast number of samples.
+Boundary checks as well as average check (for statistical distribution) on vast number of samples.